veronica1013/Prosper_Loan_Dataset_Data_Wrangling/README.md

 Since I'll be focusing on the features that affect the loan status, the main features that will help in looking at the relationship they have with the loan status are:

-* a.
-CreditGrade,
+* CreditGrade,
-* b.
-Term,
+* Term,
-* c.
-ProsperRating (Alpha),
+* ProsperRating (Alpha),
-* d.
-'ProsperScore',
+* 'ProsperScore',
-* e.
-ListingCategory (numeric),
+* ListingCategory (numeric),
-* f.
-Occupation,
+* Occupation,
-* g.
-EmploymentStatus,
+* EmploymentStatus,
-* h.
-EmploymentStatusDuration,
+* EmploymentStatusDuration,

 **1.2.2.2 The features in the dataset that will help support the investigation into the feature(s) of interest are:**
-* a.
-'BorrowersState',
+* 'BorrowersState',
-* b.
-'IsBorrowerHomeowner',
+* 'IsBorrowerHomeowner',
-* c.
-'CurrentlyInGroup',
+* 'CurrentlyInGroup',
-* d.
-'DateCreditPulled',
+* 'DateCreditPulled',
-* e.
-'CreditScoreRangeLower',
+* 'CreditScoreRangeLower',
-* f.
-'FirstRecordedCreditLine',
+* 'FirstRecordedCreditLine',
-* g.
-'CurrentCreditLines',
+* 'CurrentCreditLines',
-* h.
-'OpenCreditLines',
+* 'OpenCreditLines',
-* i.
-'TotalCreditLinespast7years',
+* 'TotalCreditLinespast7years',
-* j.
-'OpenRevolvingAccounts',
+* 'OpenRevolvingAccounts',
-* k.
-'OpenRevolvingMonthlyPayment',
+* 'OpenRevolvingMonthlyPayment',
-* l.
-'CurrentDelinquencies',
+* 'CurrentDelinquencies',
-* m.
-'AmountDelinquent',
+* 'AmountDelinquent',
-* n.
-'DelinquenciesLast7Years',
+* 'DelinquenciesLast7Years',
-* o.
-'RevolvingCreditBalance',
+* 'RevolvingCreditBalance',
-* p.
-'TotalTrades',
+* 'TotalTrades',
-* q.
-'TradesNeverDelinquent (percentage)',
+* 'TradesNeverDelinquent (percentage)',
-* r.
-'TradesOpenedLast6Months',
+* 'TradesOpenedLast6Months',
-* s.
-'DebtToIncomeRatio',
+* 'DebtToIncomeRatio',
-* t.
-'IncomeRange',
+* 'IncomeRange',
-* u.
-'StatedMonthlyIncome',
+* 'StatedMonthlyIncome',
-* v.
-'LoanCurrentDaysDelinquent',
+* 'LoanCurrentDaysDelinquent',
-* w.
-'Recommendations'
+* 'Recommendations'

 ## 2.0  Data Wrangling Steps
+This included:
+* Data Assessment
+* Data Cleaning
+* Univarite Analysis
+* Bivariate Analysis
+* Multivariate Analysis

 There were missing values which I imputed them with the mean for the numeric features.
 I performed feature engineering on the Employment Status Duration as this was in months which was divied by 12 to convert it to number of years.
 This helped in proper visualization of the histogram.
 On the visualization stage, I performed univariate, bivariate and multivariate analysis.

 On univariate analysis, I plotted bar charts and histograms for the categorical and numerical features.
 For categorical features, I plotted bar charts and histograms for numerical features.
 During multivariate analysis, I looked at the relationship between loan status and each of the other features.
 I plotted grouped bar charts, point plot, scatter plots and histograms using facetgrid.
 I adjusted the yticks where there were values like 50000 to 50k.
 I also used resized the bins to plot accurate range of data points.
 For ordinal data, I ordered them by setting the to astype category before visualizing.